fuodorov/yacinema/README.md

     $ docker-compose -f docker-compose.dev.yml up --build
     ```

     Test it out at [http://localhost:8000](http://localhost:8000).
-The "movies_admin" folder is mounted into the container and your code changes apply automatically.
+The "movies_admin" and "movies_etl" folder is mounted into the container and your code changes apply automatically.
 4. On first run, after initialising the database to fill the database with data:

    ```sh